What is the Autoimmune Protocol?

 The autoimmune protocol is essentially a stricter version of the Paleo diet and is sometimes also referred to as the autoimmune paleo diet.
 It is believed to help people who suffer from autoimmune diseases to relieve their symptoms and can even put the disease in remission.
 These studies on the efficacy of the autoimmune protocol on inflammatory bowel disease (IBD) and on Hashimoto’s thyroiditis show promising results.

 If you are suffering from an autoimmune disease I recommend to give the autoimmune protocol a try.
 Before you make any dietary or lifestyle adjustments make sure to talk to your doctor to get the green light.
 I also highly recommend seeing a functional medicine doctor in your area to help you address the root cause of your disease.
 Autoimmune diseases are complex and everyone is different.
 It is important that you get support from qualified health care professionals that can guide you through the process.
+Building a team of health care professionals that specialize in different areas can offer you the best of conventional medicine and alternative medicine to tackle these complex diseases.
 Getting an AIP coach that can help implement the autoimmune protocol and help you troubleshoot along the way is highly advised.

 What to eat on the elimination phase of the autoimmune protocol: